 This hawk was not flying.
 He was in the driveway beneath my garage door windows on his back with his feet in the air.
 It appeared that he had attacked his reflection in the garage window or didn’t pull up fast enough while chasing some flying lunch.
 Thankfully I had parked outside my garage or I would have driven over him!

 Since he wasn’t moving I had to check to see if he was alive.
-As I considered my options I imagined the morning news “Woman clawed to death as she tried to rescue a downed hawk!”
+As I considered my options I imagined the morning news “Woman beaked or clawed to death while attempting to rescue a downed hawk!”

 Since I had my shoes on I gently nudged him.
 He quickly stood up and just sat there on the concrete driveway dazed and staring into space.
 Being a nurse I recognized that this bird was in shock.
 I got a blanket to wrap him in to keep him warm as I explained to him that I wanted to help him.